About the Procedure

 As with the other forms of psoriasis, the cause is unknown.
-It is an immune system reaction that causes the skin inflammation.
+It is an immune system reaction that causes skin inflammation.
 Research has shown that people with psoriasis have an incorrect response from their immune system.
 This causes skin cells to grow too quickly, with dead cells building up into patches.
 Scalp psoriasis has a genetic predisposition.

 What are the symptoms of scalp psoriasis?

 The form of psoriasis can be mild and virtually unnoticeable.
-But in severe cases it causes thick, crusted sores.
+But in severe cases, it causes thick, crusted sores.
 These can itch intensely and affect sleep and everyday life.
 Outbreaks can endure.
-Although the condition itself does not cause hair loss, the scratching can lead to skin infections and hair loss.
+Although the condition itself does not cause hair loss, scratching can lead to skin infections and hair loss.
 The stress that accompanies the condition can also contribute to hair loss.
 These are the general symptoms:

 - Scaly, red, bumpy patches